Denzaro/TIC-TAC-TOE-game/README.md

     - Run .exe file successfully - Dat
     - Flowchart for algorithms - Nghia
     - Flowchart for GUI - Nhan
+    - Organize file and folder (All .h file in a folder and all .cpp file in a folder)
+    - Image used for GUI put in folder img
     - PowerPoint - Nhi
     - Word - Nhi